NafiSifat/storyteller_ai/README.md

 NOTE: Generated files are uoloaded alongside with the code upload for convenient.
 All gen folder are full with the files which used in the project report.
-Also the GPT-2 fine-tuned weights are not gives since they are enormous (2-3GB) for github.
+Also the GPT-2 fine-tuned weights are not given since they are enormous (2-3GB) for github.

 -----------------------------------------------------------------
 -Software required: